NikolasEnt/NikolasEnt.github.io/_posts/2017-05-07-Bird's-Eye-View-Transformation.md

 ---
 ## Introduction

-Parallel lines appear to converge on images from the front facing camera due to perspective.
+Parallel lines appear to converge on images from a front facing camera due to perspective.
 In order to keep parallel lines parallel for photogrammetry a bird's eye view transformation should be applied.
 The post describes how to transform images for lane lines detection.

 ## What transformation to use